 Yes, but partly.
 In case of IVF, there is a maximum of three attempts.
-The first trial is not covered, the second and third treatment are.

 MAP procedures are covered by the National Health care system and by co-payments.
 The (outpatient) clinic where the MAP procedure is conducted is financed as follows: